Skill Level: Confident Beginner

 With a teeny dab of Elmer's Washable Glue Stick adhere the wrong side of a BW-1 patch in position on the unprinted side of the pattern.
 Use the dashed lines to accurately and quickly position it.

-The outside edges of the fabric will extend past the outside dashed lines on purpose.
+The outside edges of the fabric will extend past the dashed lines around the outside of the block on purpose.